Some frequently asked questions

 7. When is the best time of year to start beekeeping?

-We recommend that you get your bees in May.
+We recommend that you get your bees in May or June.
 Then someone else will have brought them through the winter.

 8. Where can I learn how to keep bees?

-We run a very popular evening class at Henfaes near Llanfairfechan every winter.
+We run a very popular evening class with National Beekeeping Centre Wales at Henfaes near Llanfairfechan every winter.
 The class soon fills up.
-The course starting in September 2010 is already full up.

 We hold monthly evening meetings at Craig y Don community centre near Llandudno on the last Monday of the month from September until April.

-We meet outdoors with the bees at the Association apiary at Tal y Cafn on weekend afternoons, every 3 or 4 weeks from April to August.
+We meet outdoors with the bees at the Conwy Beekeepers’ Association apiary at Tal y Cafn on weekend afternoons, every four weeks from April to August.

 We also hold taster days, with talks in the morning at Rowen Memorial Hall and the afternoon with the bees at Tal y Cafn.

 9. Where can I get my first bees?

 There are three choices: Wait for a swarm in May or June, buy a nucleus of bees or buy a full hive of bees.
 We recommend that new beekeepers start with a nucleus.